Winding Number Statistics for Chiral Random Matrices: Averaging Ratios of Parametric Determinants in the Orthogonal Case: Derivation

 The random matrix $Y=K_1^{-1}K_2$ defines the real spherical ensemble, which was studied in Ref.~\onlinecite{ForresterMays2012}.
 The spherical ensemble is also well studied for the complex and the quaternion case, see Refs.~\onlinecite{Krishnapur2009, Mays2013}, which contain the results we used for our studies in the cases AIII and CII\cite{BHWGG2021, HKGG2023}.
 Its matrix probability density function in the real case is

-Unfortunately, in the literature the joint eigenvalue probability density exists only in a form, that is impractical for our purpose.
+Unfortunately, in the literature the joint probability density of the eigenvalues $(z_1, \ldots, z_N) \in [\mathbb{C}\setminus \{0\}]^N$ exists only in a form, that is impractical for our purpose.
 Therefore we derive in Appendix \ref{A1} the following expression for $N$ even

 with the antisymmetric function \eqref{3gDef}.
 The eigenvalues of a real matrix are either real or come in complex conjugated pairs, which is what \eqref{3gDef} describes.
 Although the part of this function concerning the complex eigenvalues is complex valued, the full joint eigenvalue probability density will be real as the corresponding phases drop out when considering the product with the Vandermonde determinant.